Horseback Riding

 Level Description

-The GT1 and GT2 levels are for riders who have successfully displayed the Level 3 Horsemanship Skills as set out in the Passport to Excellence and are ready to progress.
+The GT1 and GT2 levels are for riders who have successfully displayed the Level 3 Horsemanship Skills as set out in the Youth Horsemanship Certification Program and are ready to progress.

 This program focuses on consolidating and refining basic equestrian skills and stabilizing variants of basic skills and new skills.
 For those who choose to compete, this level introduces the competitive experience, setting competition goals, managing school with riding, creating a teamwork mindset and solid training habits.